New Member Adds Her Voice to Arkansas Board

 What is it like to be a board of pharmacy member?
 This feature gets behind-the-scenes with members to reveal a board’s inner workings.

-Member, Arkansas State Board of Pharmacy
+Becca Mitchell, PharmD, Member of the Arkansas Board of Pharmacy

 When were you appointed to the Board of Pharmacy?
 Are you a pharmacist, technician, public member, or other type of member?